lucasgdb/useful-dev-tools/desktop-tools.md

 [nmap](https://github.com/nmap/nmap) | Nmap the most powerful network mapper.
 [ohmyzsh](https://ohmyz.sh/) | A delightful, open source, community-driven framework for managing Zsh configuration [PuTTY](https://www.putty.org/) | PuTTY is a free and open-source terminal emulator, serial console and network file transfer application.
 It supports several network protocols, including SCP, SSH, Telnet, rlogin, and raw socket connection.
-[StarShip](https://starship.rs/) | A beatiful, minimal and customizable prompt for most existent shells (included PowerShell).
+[StarShip](https://starship.rs/) | A beautiful, minimal and customizable prompt for most existent shells (included PowerShell).
 [Terminator](https://gnometerminator.blogspot.com/p/introduction.html) | A Terminal replacement for Linux (GNOME) that supports tabs and grids.
 [Tmux](https://github.com/tmux/tmux/wiki) | A terminal multiplexer which allows multiple terminal sessions to be accessed simultaneously
 [VMware Workstation](https://www.vmware.com/) | VMware allows to run multiple application and operating system workloads on the one server – thus enabling better resource management.
 By creating a virtual machine that behaves exactly like an actual computer – VMware also allows everything running on that virtual machine to run in its own window.